West Bank: Jordanian West Bank

-The 1949 Armistice Agreements defined the interim boundary between Israel and Jordan (essentially reflecting the battlefield after the war).
+During the 1948 war, Israel occupied parts of what was designated in the UN partition plan as "Palestine".
+The 1949 Armistice Agreements defined the interim boundary between Israel and Jordan, essentially reflecting the battlefield after the war.
 Following the December 1948 Jericho Conference, Transjordan annexed the area west of the Jordan River in 1950, naming it "West Bank" or "Cisjordan", and designated the area east of the river as "East Bank" or "Transjordan".
-Jordan (as it was now known) ruled over the West Bank from 1948 until 1967.
+Jordan, as it was now known, ruled over the West Bank from 1948 until 1967.
 Jordan's annexation was never formally recognized by the international community, with the exception of the United Kingdom and Iraq.

-A two-state option, dividing Palestine, as opposed to a binary solution arose during the period of the British mandate in the area.
-The United Nations Partition Plan had envisaged two states, one Jewish and the other Arab/Palestinian, but in the wake of the war only one emerged at the time.
-During the 1948 war, Israel occupied parts of what was designated in the UN partition plan as “Palestine”.
-King Abdullah of Jordan had been crowned King of Jerusalem by the Coptic Bishop on 15 November 1948.
-Palestinian Arabs in the West Bank and East Jerusalem were granted Jordanian citizenship and half of the Jordanian Parliament seats.
+King Abdullah of Jordan was crowned King of Jerusalem by the Coptic Bishop on 15 November 1948.
+Palestinian Arabs in the West Bank, including East Jerusalem, were granted Jordanian citizenship and half of the Jordanian Parliament seats, thus enjoying equal opportunities in all sectors of the state.

 Many refugees continued to live in camps and relied on UNRWA assistance for sustenance.
 Palestinian refugees constituted more than a third of the kingdom's population of 1.5 million.

-The last Jordanian elections in which West Bank residents would vote were those of April 1967, but their parliamentary representatives would continue in office until 1988, when West Bank seats were finally abolished.
+The last Jordanian elections in which West Bank residents voted in were those of April 1967.
+Their parliamentary representatives continued in office until 1988, when West Bank seats were abolished.
 Palestinians enjoyed equal opportunities in all sectors of the state without discrimination.
 Agriculture remained the primary activity of the territory.
 The West Bank, despite its smaller area, contained half of Jordan's agricultural land.

 In 1966, 43% of the labor force of 55,000 worked in agriculture, and 2,300 km2 were under cultivation.
 In 1965, 15,000 workers were employed in industry, producing 7% of the GNP.
-This number fell after the 1967 war, and would not be surpassed until 1983.
-The tourism industry also played an important role.
+This number fell after the 1967 war and was not surpassed until 1983.
+The tourism industry played an important role.
 26 branches of 8 Arab banks were present.
-The Jordanian dinar became legal tender, and remains so there today.
-80% of Jordan's fruit-growing land and 40% of its vegetables lay in the West Bank, and, with the onset of the occupation, the area could no longer produce export earnings.
+The Jordanian dinar became legal tender and remains so until today.
+80% of Jordan's fruit-growing land and 40% of its vegetables lay in the West Bank.
+With the onset of the occupation, the area could no longer produce export earnings.